It's normal to wake up groggy or desire a mid-afternoon snooze. What's not so normal is consistently feeling tired throughout the day.

 Science explains the afternoon dip occurs due to a temporary fall in circadian alerting signals.
 Light prompts your circadian master clock to release circadian alerting signals in steadily increasing levels from the moment you rise.
 These signals promote wakefulness to counter sleep pressure.

 Corresponding to the rise and fall of your circadian rhythm, the level of circadian alerting signals naturally dips at certain times of the day.
 For many, the first of two notable dips coincides with the hours just after lunch, resulting in your mid-afternoon slump.
-During this time, your circadian alerting signals aren’t enough to override sleep pressure, which explains the intense sleepiness and yawns.
+During this time, your lowered circadian alerting signals combine with rising sleep pressure, which explains the intense sleepiness and yawns.

-While your sleep debt and circadian rhythm work independently, they proffer a synergistic effect on how awake you feel during the day.
+While your sleep debt and circadian rhythm work independently, they both affect how awake you feel during the day.

 As your circadian rhythm dictates your sleep and wake times, it invariably determines your sleep length.
-Poor sleep cycles — characterized by late bedtimes and early wake times — promote circadian misalignment and inevitably insufficient sleep.
+Sleep times not aligned to your natural rhythm — characterized by late bedtimes and early wake times — promote circadian misalignment and inevitably insufficient sleep.
 In other words, you're carrying high sleep debt, which leads to more difficulty staying awake during the daytime.

 At the same time, high sleep debt does a number on your energy levels, too.
 While it's true that your circadian rhythm directly influences your energy fluctuations, sleep deprivation shrinks your peaks and amplifies your dips, leading to an overall drop in productivity and performance.